red-string/red-string-backend/README.md

 red-string was developed in September/October 2017 by Stephen Boynton, Nick Nauert and Ryan Kelley as a final project at the Iron Yard, a 3-month full-stack programming course, and presented on Demo Day at the Harbor Entrepreneur Center on November 2, 2017.

-There was a lot of overlap and pitching in on all fronts, but the basic division of labor was:
-* Database management and server setup: Stephen Boynton
-* Data visualization, routing and styling: Nick Nauert
-* Natural language processing and RegEx filtering: Ryan Kelley

 ### Contact us
   Stephen Boynton: www.stephenboynton.com